-While there are currently no proven Alzheimer’s prevention strategies, there is strong evidence that suggests several aspects of leading a healthy lifestyle may play a role in reducing the risk of developing Alzheimer’s disease and other forms of dementia.
-While a large focus of the Alzheimer’s community is currently around new drugs and therapies, such as ADUHELM™ (Aducanumab), for slowing the onset and reducing the severity of symptoms, there is a significant focus on methods for prevention.
+While there are currently no proven Alzheimer’s prevention strategies, there is strong evidence that suggests several aspects of leading a healthy lifestyle may play a role in reducing the risk of developing Alzheimer’s disease and other causes of dementia.
+While a large focus of the Alzheimer’s community is currently around new drugs and therapies, such as aducanumab and lecanemab, for slowing the onset and reducing the severity of symptoms, there is a significant focus on methods for prevention.

 Many locations, such as small villages in Europe as well as Okinawa, Japan, emphasize community engagement, high mental and social stimulation, and healthy diets.
 Such communities have staggeringly low rates of Alzheimer’s disease and dementia, supporting the idea that cognitive impairment may be prevented through living an engaging and healthy lifestyle.

-Below, we will detail a few researched methods that may aid in reducing the likelihood of developing Alzheimer’s disease and other forms of dementia.
+Below, we will detail a few researched methods that may aid in reducing the likelihood of developing Alzheimer’s disease and other causes of dementia.

 Research studies are working to show how to prevent Alzheimer’s disease naturally.
 Some methods of focus include: